jereinhardt/malvolio/README.md

 malvolio new <project-name> [--inky]
 ```

+the `--inky` option will create a project that allows you to use The [Zurb Foundation's Inky Templating Language](https://foundation.zurb.com/emails/docs/inky.html) and comes bundled with their (Foundation Email CSS Framework)[https://foundation.zurb.com/emails.html].

-This will generate a new project with the following structure:
+The `new` command will generate a new project with the following structure:

 ```
 /project-name